One of the most fun things about being part of equipment manufacturing company is getting all the industry news every day.

 New robot applications are being discovered every day and following these new advancements has been very fun.
 One of my favorite news sources, Industry Week, ran a great article about the city of Pittsburgh and the budding robotics technologies coming from the area.
 We are all aware of the Tech hub of Silicon Valley, and the Innovations in Renewables and Medical from the Boston Area, but now it looks as if Pittsburgh is making a name for itself as the center for Robotics Manufacturing.

 Traditionally, we’ve pictured robots building vehicles on automotive assembly lines at high speeds.
 More recently, companies are using robotics for cool new application.
 Portable inspection equipment, autonomous vehicles, space exploration, and security systems are all part of the mix.
-Right now, PEKO is working with some very innovative equipment manufacturing programs for automated material handling systems, which is a fast growing sector as well.
+Right now, PEKO is working with some very innovative equipment manufacturing programs for automated material handling systems, which is a fast-growing sector as well.

 3D Virtual Tours